 An unbridled exploration of a broken mind, Ed Kemper is an unnerving and well-crafted portrayal of one of America’s most infamous serial killers.
 With a deeply engaging narrative, fantastic performances, and slick cinematography, the film does an impeccable job of drawing the audience into the warped world of Edwards’s damaged psyche and is sure to entice and enrapture fans of true crime thrillers and horror fans alike.

 Ed Kemper (2025) Director’s Cut will premiere at this year’s A Night of Horror Film Festival on March 4th.
-An R-rated version will be available in April
+An R-rated version will be available in theatre’s April 4th and on VOD from April 8th.

 More Film Reviews